inbo/data-publication/datasets/invasive-chinese-mitten-crab-occurrences/metadata.md

 ### Study extent description

-The Chinese mitten crab occurrences represent a dataset compiled dataset from various data sources (research projects, monitoring programmes, unpublished dataset) available at the Research Institute for Nature and Forest (INBO).
-Because many of these studies/projects are small, we chose to extract mitten crab occurrences from the original (mostly formerly unpublished) datasets and compile them in this dataset.
+This dataset is compiled from various data sources (research projects, monitoring programmes, unpublished dataset) available at the Research Institute for Nature and Forest (INBO).
+Because many of these studies/projects are small, we chose to extract Chinese mitten crab occurrences from the original (mostly formerly unpublished) datasets and compile them into this dataset.

 ### Sampling description

-Most of the chinese mitten crabs were caught using double fyke nets in rivers and surface waters.
-These nets only sample the lower 50 cm of the water column.
-The capture devices are placed parallel to the river's bank, as opposed to normal fyke nets that are placed at a 90° angle to the bank.
-In these projects, mitten crab was mostly recorded as bycatch of fish monitoring or riverine/estuarine research projects.
-Mostly, the number of crabs per fyke was recorded, yet sometimes in case of high density locations, recorded density was expressed as the net weight of crabs caught.
-However, in this dataset, occurrences only comprise the geographic location of crabs caught.
-In case density data are needed, we advise to get in touch through the administrative contact.
+Most of the Chinese mitten crabs were caught using double fyke nets in rivers and surface waters.
+These nets sample the lower 50 cm of the water column.
+The nets are placed parallel to the river's bank, as opposed to normal fyke nets that are placed at a 90° angle to the bank.
+Mitten crabs were mostly recorded as bycatch of fish monitoring or riverine/estuarine research projects.
+In most cases, the number of crabs per fyke was recorded, but for high density locations, the density was recorded as the net weight of crabs caught.
+Counts and weights are not included in this dataset and are available upon request.

 ### Quality control description

-Fieldwork was mostly performed by professionals (trained experts or scientists) of the Research Institute for Nature and Forest (INBO).
+Fieldwork was mostly performed by professionals (trained experts or researchers) of the Research Institute for Nature and Forest (INBO).
 However, 1797 records represent volunteer data from a validated citizen science project on the occurrence of fish in the Scheldt estuary.
 In this case, captures were performed by trained volunteers and data were subject to validation by the researcher involved.

 ### Method step description

-step by step
+Not provided.

 ## Dataset